tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 * Non-fiction.
   For example, documentaries.

-As you see,
+As you can see,
-any language is easily divided into a large variety of domains.
+any language can be easily divided into numerous domains.
-This list can be expanded or modified further.
+This list can be further expanded or modified.

+Generally,
+the more a genre deviates from everyday conversation, the less comprehensible it is going to be in the beginning.
+The medium in which content is presented or recorded also influences the level of difficulty.
+Usually, books are more challenging than comic books, and comic books are more challenging than movies and TV shows.

+Another factor to consider is dialect.
+Many languages, including Japanese, have regional dialects that can significantly differ from one another.
+Differences in accents alone can make the language incomprehensible, even to native speakers.
+In some cases,
+two dialects can be so distinct that they are considered separate languages.

 ## Role of domains